News

 Exploitation of Labor in the Global South

-AI systems are trained on data that needs to be cleaned and annotated by data annotation firms.
-OpenAI contracted firms in Kenya to have workers read and categorize harmful text to train content moderation filters.
-These workers were paid low wages and suffered psychological trauma.
-Hao states that there's no justifiable reason why these workers are paid so little while AI researchers receive million-dollar compensation packages.
-Hao says this is the logic of empire.
+Hao's book also sheds light on the exploitation of labor in the Global South by AI companies.
+AI systems require vast amounts of data, which needs to be cleaned and annotated by data annotation firms.
+OpenAI, for example, contracted firms in Kenya to have workers read and categorize harmful text to train content moderation filters.
+These workers were paid low wages and suffered psychological trauma as a result of their work.

 Sam Altman and OpenAI

-Sam Altman, the CEO of OpenAI, is a product of Silicon Valley.
-OpenAI introduced the scale-at-all-costs approach to AI development.
-Altman is skilled at telling stories about the future.
-He positioned OpenAI as a counter to for-profit incentives but shifted to a for-profit model to raise capital.
-Hao says OpenAI is now one of the most capitalistic companies in Silicon Valley, raising billions to produce a technology with a middling economic impact.
+Sam Altman, the CEO of OpenAI, is a product of Silicon Valley's culture.
+Under his leadership, OpenAI introduced the scale-at-all-costs approach to AI development.
+Altman is known for his ability to tell compelling stories about the future, positioning OpenAI as a counter to for-profit incentives.
+However, the company eventually shifted to a for-profit model to raise capital, raising billions to produce technologies with questionable economic impact.

 AI Rivals and Regulation